FrancoCR/Steve/README.md

 # Steve
 SOHO Search And Security Buddy

   Steve's a personal project of mine that I'm using as a part of my ongoing study and research into the field of Cybersecurity and Information Assurance.
-The voice assistant portion stems from a desire to want an assistant thats similar to JARVIS, and it allows me to use python and easily implement bash.
+The voice assistant portion stems from a desire to want an assistant that'll do exactly what I tell it to (siri and alexa won't check my network lol), and it allows me to use python and easily implement bash.

   Steve can do a few things as of now and I'll try to reguarly update his functionalty here.
-So far I've skipped out on using the PyBrain library so the AI portion of Steve is just a decisiontree.
+So far I've skipped out on using the PyBrain library so the AI portion of Steve is just a decision tree.

 Steve's Specs
 HARDWARE: